-- 1) The facility or unit is an existing facility or unit pursuant to the definition of "existing" at 615.102. - 2) The facility or unit is located wholly or partially within either a setback zone of a potable water well or within a regulated recharge area. - 3) The facility or unit stores or accumulates more than 25,000 gallons of road oils at any one time.
+- 1) The facility or unit is an existing facility or unit pursuant to the definition of "existing" at 615.102. - 2) The facility or unit is located wholly or partially within either a setback zone of a potable water well or within a regulated recharge area. - The facility or unit stores or accumulates more than 25,000 gallons of road oils at any one time.

 Section 615.702 prescribes the required closure by date certain of those regulated road oil units that are located in a minimum setback zone and where the road oils contain waste.
 Closure is required to be completed within two years after the date of first applicability.
-Closure is not intended to be required if the unit ceases storing or handling road oils prior to this time (see PC #9 at $\P34$ ).
+Closure is not intended to be required if the unit ceases storing or handling road oils prior to this time (see PC #9 at ¶34).

-The required closure of road oils units that store or handle only oils that contain wastes is today retained as initially proposed by the Agency and as proposed for 1st First Notice by Nevertheless, the Board is uncomfortable with this the Board.
-The assumption would appear to be that road oils that matter. contain wastes somehow present an inherently greater risk to groundwaters than do virgin oils.
-However, the Board fails to see why this should be so.
-Moreover, it is to be noted that the Act, in requiring that road oil be regulated, makes no distinction between road oils with wastes or road oils without The Board requests that the Agency and other interested wastes. persons provide their prospective on this matter during First The Board also notes a similar concern regarding Section Notice.
-616.702 (see following discussion)
+As initially proposed, the required closure applied only to units that store or handle road oils that contain wastes.
+At 2nd First Notice the Board noted that it was uncomfortable with this matter, and particularly with the apparent assumption that road oils that contain wastes somehow present an inherently greater risk to groundwaters than do virgin oils.
+The Board also observed that the Act, in requiring that road oil be regulated, makes no distinction between road oils with wastes or road oils without wastes.
+The Board accordingly requested that interested persons address this matter.